mxxfun/smart-autocomplete/readme.md

 3. Click “Load unpacked” and select this folder

 Requirement: Chrome with Built-in AI components installed (LanguageModel).
 If needed, open `chrome://components/` and update “Optimization Guide On Device Model”.

+Tip: Open `debug-ai-model.html` in Chrome to verify the on-device AI APIs and trigger the initial model download if needed.
+If unavailable, follow the page guidance or visit `chrome://components/` to update “Optimization Guide On Device Model”, then re-run the checks.
+You can monitor readiness at `chrome://on-device-internals`.

 ## Use
 - Focus any text field (textarea, input, or contenteditable)